 As noted earlier, our $O(\log n)$ -approximation uses embeddings into tree metrics.
-In particular, we use the fact that an arbitrary metric can be probabilistically approximated by Hierarchically Seperated Trees with $O(\log n)$ distortion.
-We begin by lising some properties of $\mu$ -HST's that we use in our algorithm.
+In particular, we use the fact that an arbitrary metric can be probabilistically approximated by Hierarchically Separated Trees with a distortion of $O(\log n)$.
+We begin by listing some properties of μ -HSTs that we use in our algorithm.

-Definition 1 For $\mu > 1$ , a $\mu$ -Hierarchical Well Separated Tree ( $\mu$ -HST) is a metric space defined on the leaves of a rooted tree T. Let the level of an internal node in the tree be the number of edges on the path to the root.
-Let $\Delta$ denote the diameter of the resulting metric space.
-For a vertex $u \in T$ , let $\Delta(u)$ denote the diameter of the subtree rooted at u.
+Definition 1 For $\mu > 1$, a μ -Hierarchical Well Separated Tree (μ -HST) is a metric space defined on the leaves of a rooted tree T. Let the level of an internal node in the tree be the number of edges on the path to the root.
+Let Δ denote the diameter of the resulting metric space.
+For a vertex $u \in T$, let $\Delta(u)$ denote the diameter of the subtree rooted at u.
 Then the tree has the following properties:

-- All edges at a particular level have the same weight. - All leaves are at the same level. - For any internal node u at level i, $\Delta(u) = \Delta \cdot \mu^{-i}$ .
+- All edges at a particular level have the same weight. - All leaves are at the same level. - For any internal node u at level i, $\Delta(u) = \Delta \cdot \mu^{-i}$.

-By this definition, any two leaf nodes u, v with least common ancestor w are at distance exactly $\Delta(w)$ from each other.
-If T is a $\mu$ -HST then we let $d_T(u, v)$ denote the distance between u and v in T. It follows from [8] that for any integer $\mu > 1$ , any metric can be probabilistically embedded into $\mu$ -HSTs with stretch $O(\mu \cdot \log{\mu} n)$ .
-Furthermore, we can sample a $\mu$ -HST from this distribution in polynomial time.
+By this definition, any two leaf nodes u and v with a least common ancestor w are at a distance of exactly $\Delta(w)$ from each other.
+If T is a μ -HST then we denote the distance between u and vin T using the notation $d_T(u, v)$.
+It follows from [8] that for any integer $\mu > 1$, a metric can be probabilistically embedded into μ -HSTs with a stretch of $O(\mu \cdot \log{\mu} n)$.
+Furthermore, a μ -HST from this distribution can be sampled at random in polynomial time.

-In an instance of BkM on $\mu$ -HSTs T, only the leaf nodes of T correspond to clients and all the cluster centers must be leaf nodes of T. We use this in a standard way to get a randomized $O(\log n)$ -approximation for BkM and MSkC.
-Note: In fact, we can get PTAS for $\mu$ -HSTs for any constant $\mu$ , but it is enough to describe a 2-approximation for BkM in 2-HSTs to get an $O(\log n)$ -approximation in general metrics.
+For an instance of BkM on the μ -HST T, only the leaf nodes of T correspond to clients or cluster centers.
+We use this property to get a randomized $O(\log n)$ -approximation for BkM and MSkC on general metrics.

+Note: Our techniques guarantee a PTAS for μ -HSTs for any constant μ by solving the ε -RBkM problem exactly for appropriately small values of ε , but it is enough to describe a 2-approximation for BkM in 2-HSTs to get an $O(\log n)$ -approximation in general metrics.
 Thus, we focus on this case for simplicity.

-3 A Dynamic Programming Approach for BkM in 2-HSTs
+3 Dynamic Programming for BkM in 2-HSTs

-Recall that in $\epsilon$ -RBkM, the capacity of each facility (or the size of each cluster) is rounded up to the nearest power of $1 + \epsilon$ .
-For ease of exposition, we focus on the 1-RBkM problem (i.e. where all cluster sizes are powers of two) and present an exact algorithm for this problem on 2-HST's.
+Recall that in ε -RBkM, the capacity of each facility (or the size of each cluster) is rounded up to the nearest power of $1 + \epsilon$.
+For ease of exposition, we focus on the 1-RBkM problem (i.e. where all cluster sizes are powers of two) and present an exact algorithm for this problem on 2-HSTs.
 Clearly, this implies a 2-approximation for the BkM problem on such graphs.
 In this section we simply use RBkM to refer to 1-RBkM.
 We prove the following:

-Theorem 1 RBkM instances in 2-HSTs can be solved exactly in polynomial time.
+Theorem 1 RBkM instances in 2-HSTs can be solved in polynomial time.

-To solve RBkM exactly on 2-HSTs using Dynamic Programming, we start by demonstrating the existence of an optimal solution with certain helpful properties.
-Let T = (V, E) denote the 2-HST rooted at a vertex $r \in V$ .
-For any vertex $v \in V$ , let $T_v$ denote the subtree of T rooted at v.
-It is obvious that $T_v$ itself is a 2-HST.
-A client (or facility) is said to be located in the subtree $T_v$ if its corresponding vertex in the tree belongs to $T_v$ .
-In the same vein, a client (or facility) is located outside $T_v$ if it is located in the subtree $T \setminus T_v$ .
+To solve RBkM exactly on 2-HSTs using dynamic programming, we start by demonstrating the existence of an optimal solution with certain helpful properties.
+Let T = (V, E) be a 2-HST rooted at a vertex $r \in V$.
+For any vertex $v \in V$, let T_v denote the subtree of T rooted at v.
+It is obvious that T_v itself is a 2-HST.
+A client (or facility) is said to be located in the subtree T_v if its corresponding vertex in the tree belongs to T_v .
+In the same vein, a client (or facility) is located outside T_v if it is located in the subtree $T \setminus T_v$.